 2 tbsp fresh dill, chopped

-Boil a cup of rice in salted water.
+Boil the rice in salted water.
 Once cooked, drain in a colander and toss with the butter and dill.

 Spread the rice all over the fish.
 Give the pan a shake to spread the rice evenly.
-To seal, cover tightly.
+Drizzle the steeped saffron water.
+Cover tightly to seal.
 Allow for a 10-minute simmer before turning off the heat.
 Let it rest for a few minutes and serve.

 Cooking your rice in broth, stock or homemade buttermilk-chaas (the whey from the paneer recipe on page xx) adds to the flavour.